Amaranth

 clears damp, resolves water accumulations

-In terms of Traditional Chinese Medicine (TCM) Amaranth is known for its ability to tonify qi.
-It also helps to resolve dampness and resolve water accumulations.
+In terms of Traditional Chinese Medicine (TCM) Amaranth is known for its ability to tonify qi, resolve dampness, and regulate water accumulations.
+It is also believed to calm the spirit, tonify the blood, and strengthen the spleen [22].

 In general the ancient Chinese medical texts cite that it enters the Lung, Large Intestine, Urine Bladder, and Liver.
-The flavor of Amaranth is sweet and bitter, and it is considered to be cool in temperature.
+The flavor of Amaranth is sweet and bitter.
+Although some sources say that amaranth is warm in nature[22], this does not match with its healing and descending actions.
+The editor's choice is that amaranth is slightly cool.

 Amaranth was used by the Aztecs and is said to have the ability to ward off malnutrition.
 It has the ability to thrive in poor soil and during drought conditions.
 Amaranth is especially helpful for nursing or pregnant women, infants, children, or those who do heavy physical work.